 In the following, sign language sentences are glossed in capital letters, as is standard.
 Expressions of the form WORD-i, $WORD_i$ and $[...EXPRESSION...]i$ indicate that the relevant expression is associated with the locus (= position in signing space) i.
 A suffixed locus, as in WORD-i, indicates that the association is effected by modulating the sign in such a way that it points towards locus i (this is different from the addition of a pointing sign IX-i to a word); a subscripted locus, as in $WORD_i$ or $[...EXPRESSION...]i$ , indicates that the relevant expression is signed in position i.
 Locus names are assigned from right to left from the signer's perspective; thus when loci a, b, c are mentioned, a appears on the signer's right, c on the left, and b somewhere in between.
-IX (for 'index') is a pointing sign towards a locus, while POSS is possessive; they are glossed as IX-i and POSS-i if they point towards (or 'index') locus i; the numbers I and I correspond to the position of the signer and addressee respectively.
-IX-i is a standard way of realizing a pronoun corresponding to locus I, but it can also serve to establish rather than to retrieve one.
-Agreement verbs include loci in their realization - for instance, the verb a-ASK-I starts out from the locus a and targets the first person locus I; it means that the third person individual denoted by a asks something to the signer.
-IX-arc-i refers to a plural pronoun indexing locus i, as it involves an arc motion towards i rather than a simple pointing sign.
+IX (for 'index') is a pointing sign towards a locus, while POSS is possessive; they are glossed as IX-i and POSS-i if they point towards (or 'index') locus i; the numbers i and i correspond to the position of the signer and addressee respectively. i is a standard way of realizing a pronoun corresponding to locus i, but it can also serve to e stablish rather than to e representation.
+Agreement verbs include loci in their realization - for instance, the verb e e starts out from the locus e and targets the first person locus e it means that the third person individual denoted by e asks something to the signer. e e signer. e e as plural pronoun indexing locus e is it involves an arc motion towards e reather than a simple pointing sign.

-The suffix -rep is used for unpunctuated repetitions, and in such cases -rep3, -rep4, -rep $\geq$ 4, -rep5...indicate that there are 3, 4, at least 4, 5, ... iterations.
-When relevant, we add a subscript indicating the shape of the repetition, e.g. -rep3horizontal for a horizontal repetition (whether in a straight line or as horizontal arc), -rep3triangle for a triangular-shaped repetition.
-The suffix -cont is used for continuous repetitions, and subscripts may be used as well to indicate the shape of the movement, such as -conthorizontal or -conttriangle.
-Punctuated repetitions of an expression WORD are encoded as [WORD WORD] if they involve three iterations of that expression; [WORD WORD WORD]horizontal and [WORD WORD] word information about the shape of the repetition.
+The suffix -rep is used for unpunctuated repetitions, and in such cases -rep3, -rep4, -rep24, -rep5...indicate that there are 3, 4, at least 4, 5, ... iterations.
+When relevant, we add a subscript indicating the shape of the repetition, e.g. $-rep3{horizontal}$ for a horizontal repetition (whether in a straight line or as horizontal arc), $-rep3{triangle}$ for a triangular-shaped repetition.
+The suffix -cont is used for continuous repetitions, and subscripts may be used as well to indicate the shape of the movement, such as $-cont{horizontal}$ or $-cont{triangle}$ .
+Punctuated repetitions of an expression WORD are encoded as [WORD WORD] if they involve three iterations of that expression; [WORD WORD] $WORD]{horizontal}$ and [WORD WORD] [WORD] [WORD] provide information about the shape of the repetition.